The Satter Feeding Dynamics ModelThe Satter approach to feeding

 Agencies recognize the division of responsibility in feeding as best practice

 - The Academy of Nutrition and Dietetics.23–25

 - WIC: The Special Supplemental Nutrition Program for Women, Infants, and Children.30

 - USDA Food and Nutrition Service.31

-An instrument for directly testing sDOR in parents of 24- to 72-month old children, the Satter Feeding Dynamics Inventory, sDOR.2-6y, has been developed based on cognitive interviewing.32 It has been validated using videotaped parent-child interactions around feeding as well as comparison with other tools and nutritiional analysis.
+An instrument for directly testing sDOR in parents of 24- to 72-month old children, the Satter Feeding Dynamics Inventory, sDOR.2-6yTM, has been developed based on cognitive interviewing.32 It has also been validated using videotaped parent-child interactions around feeding as well as comparison with other tools and nutritiional analysis.
 The validation work will soon be published.
 After that, it will be made available for use in research and clinical practice.

 - Satter EM.
 The feeding relationship.
 J Am Diet Assoc.
 1986;86:352-356.